 A copy of this book was sent to me for review.

-For a review of the first season, see Boss.
+For a review of the first in the series, see London Falling.

 A copy of this book was sent to me for review.